RaduGe/Software_Containerization/README.md

 TODO:
 - network policy? idk if needed for helm
+- package helm chart and add to repository

 other TODOs:
 - change TLS secret name maybe?
-- namespace everything (this one might be needed)
+- namespace everything (this one might be needed) -> actually not needed according to docs